Jellohub/phase2_project/README.md

 ## Feature Engineering

 Our initial dataset had a limited range of variables which I could use in the model.
-I created a number of new variables based on the data I had in the hope that some of them would contribute to the model's accuracy.
+Using existing data, I created a number of new variables in the hope that some of them would significantly contribute to the model's accuracy.
 Only one of them did; it was a variable called "vicinity_price".
 This variable measured the average price of homes in a particular house's vicinity (we used latitude/longitude to determine the vicinity).
 Each particular house that we examined was eliminated from the average, to avoid a house predicting its own price.

 ## Modeling